 The Bay-Lake Regional Planning Commission, as the designated MPO for the Sheboygan Metropolitan Planning Area, has been using performance measures in its planning process for several years.
-The Update to the Year 2045 Sheboygan Area Transportation Plan (SATP) addressed performance measures as a new requirement as a part of the federal MAP-21 transportation legislation, which continued in the FAST Act and the BIL.
+The Year 2050 Sheboygan Area Transportation Plan (SATP) addressed performance measures as a new requirement as a part of the federal MAP-21 transportation legislation, which continued in the FAST Act and the BIL.
 MPO staff has been tracking and updating data on an annual basis or as it becomes available.
-The national performance measure goals identified in the introduction have been incorporated into the policies and performance measures monitored in the Update to the Year 2045 SATP.
-The Update to the Year 2045 SATP was approved on April 26, 2019, and can be viewed at the following page on the Sheboygan MPO website:
+The national performance measure goals identified in the introduction have been incorporated into the policies and performance measures monitored in the Year 2050 SATP.
+The Year 2050 SATP was approved on April 21, 2023, and can be viewed at the following page on the Sheboygan MPO website: